timobaehr/flutter-demo-android-widget/README.md

       final result = Random().nextDouble();

       return {
-        // Pass back the id of the widget so we can
-        // update it later
+        // Pass back the id of the widget so we can update it later 'id': id,
-        'id': id,
-        // Some data
+        // Some data of type double
         'value': result,
       };
     },